Tailings residue deposit management

 - Petra has developed a detailed implementation plan for all its operations in order to ensure that:

-- a gap analysis was completed in August 2022 in relation to in relation to Petra’s compliance with the GISTM across all of its operations, with a detailed action plan being developed to address any gaps identified; and
+- a gap analysis was completed in August 2022 in relation to Petra’s compliance with the GISTM across all of its operations, with a detailed action plan being developed to address any gaps identified; and

-- all mandatory appointments required by the Policy and GISTM will be made on or before 30 September 2022.
+- All mandatory appointments required by the Policy and GISTM have been made.